jverzani/Mustache.jl/README.md

 one is not provided, a string is returned.

-The second argument is a either a string or a mustache template.
-As seen, templates can be made through the `mt` non-standard string literal.
-The advantage of using `mt` is that the template will be processed at compile time so its reuse will be faster.
+The second argument is a template specified by a string or a `MustacheTokens` argument, as returned by the `mt` string literal or `Mustache.load(filepath)`.
+The advantage of using tokens is that the template needs only be parsed once, either at compile time or when loading.
+A disadvantage with the string literal would be that string interpolation into the template is not supported.

 The templates use tags comprised of matching mustaches (`{}`), either two or three, to indicate a value to be substituted for.
+These tags may be adjusted.

 The third argument is for a view to provide values to substitute into the template.
 The above example used a dictionary.
 A Module may also